monetate/koupler/README.md

 Koupler
 =====================================

 This project provides TCP, UDP and Pipe interaces for Amazon's Kinesis.
+Underneath the covers, it uses the Kinesis Producer Library (KPL).

 Building
 --------